 Content has always been king, but many businesses are not optimizing their content with the best practices for 2020.
 Your digital marketing strategy should focus heavily on content by building up the following areas:

 - Your Website’s Blog: Focus on problems your customers have and offer unique solutions with links to your services and products to help solve those issues.
 Check out what we believe are the secrets to writing effective content.

-- Your Video Content Strategy: The digital world is all about seeing to believe it.
+- Your Video Content Strategy: In the digital world, seeing is believing.
 If you don’t have videos on your website, blog, or social media, why not?
-You should make this a focus in 2020.
-Your videos should solve problems and offer insider information.
+Make this a focus in 2020.
+Your posted videos should solve problems and offer insider information.